Misconceptions In Branding

 One of the biggest misconceptions most small businesses make is to think that ‘branding’ is the same as ‘marketing’, but they are very different.
 We discussed a little about this in Why Branding is Important, but just to refresh a little, your brand is who and what your business is and represents to others.
 Your business story.

 What do you do, how do you do it and how do you represent that to your audience?
-Brand incorporates, colors, logo, tag lines and even your voice.
+Your Brand incorporates, colors, logo, tag lines, and even your voice.
 When you step back and look from an Outsider’s view, what would someone, who knows nothing about your company, see?

 I would love to hear if you try this and if so, what kind of feedback you received.
-Remember, it is ok, if it does not match exactly, however, others should know who you are and what your company does if you want them to reach out to you when they need your products and/or services.
-Consider doing this with up to 3 people and get their feedback.
-If most come back with something that is Not Your Company, then you need to consider how you can begin to change your branding and message in 2016.
+Remember, it is ok, if it does not match exactly, however, others should know who you are and what your company does.
+So if you want them to reach out to you when they need your products and/or services try be consistent.

 Marketing Versus Branding